Macquarie Law School: Centres

-The Macquarie Journal of International and Comparative Environmental Law provides a forum for scholarly dialogue concerning both global and regional environmental issues.
-The biannual Journal contains a variety of articles and book reviews together with relevant case and legislative commentary.
-The editorial board is made up of 12 distinguished experts in the field of international environmental law from 11 different countries.

 Macquarie University Law Society

 Macquarie University Law Society (MULS) was founded in 1975 and is the representative body for all law students at Macquarie University.
 Elections are held annually to elect different members into the executive.
 The society offers a range of events of both strict legal and casual social nature as well as engage students to participate in various events such as mooting and mock trials.